7. Tourmaline Oil (TOU.TO)

 Encana (TSX:ECA) engages in the exploration, development, production and marketing of natural gas, oil and natural gas liquids.

 Why the drop off?
 Well, we can attribute some of it to a struggling oil and gas industry.
-But, Encana is one of the only oil and gas stocks to face this significant of a loss.
-Analysts have placed over 130% upside on the oil and gas company over the next year, and figure Encana will grow over 45% annually over the next 5 years.
+But Encana is one of the only oil and gas stocks to face this significant of a loss.
+One analyst thinks shares will be over 150% higher a year from now, and figure Encana will grow over 45% annually over the next 5 years.

 Encana has realized its price is at significant lows, and it is buying back shares hand over fist.
-The company just recently initiated a $1.25 billion repurchase program, and has said that it continues to buy back more shares in the future, all funded internally.
-The company posted losses in 2015 and 2016, but has returned to profitability the last 2 years and it will be interesting to see how Encana does in 2019.
+The company just recently initiated a $1.25 billion repurchase program and has said that it continues to buy back more shares in the future, all funded internally.
+The company posted losses in 2015 and 2016 but has returned to profitability the last 2 years and has reported earnings of $1.65 per share in the last 12 months.

 1. Canadian Natural Resources (CNQ.TO)

 Canadian Natural Resources (TSX:CNQ) is an independent crude oil and natural gas exploration, development and production company.

-Couple this with the fact that Canadian Natural’s dividend only accounts for 56% of free cash flows, and it makes them our top Canadian oil and gas stock to buy in 2019.
+Couple this with the fact that Canadian Natural’s dividend accounts for less than half its free cash flow, and it makes them our top Canadian oil and gas stock to buy in 2020.